 SEAS/SAN programme is curated by Susuana Amoah.

 Susuana is a London-born, Brighton-based cultural activist and interdisciplinary artist.
 She is very passionate about socially-engaged art, fugitive feminism and exploring creative ways of highlighting narratives and social movements by marginalised groups.
-Susuana is also currently a PhD researcher at Goldsmiths, University of London where she is exploring decolonial curatorial practices in contemporary art galleries.
+Susuana is also currently a PhD researcher at Goldsmiths, the University of London where she is exploring decolonial curatorial practices in contemporary art galleries.